 He is registered in the Milan Bar Association, as well as being both a member of AGI – (Italian Employment Lawyers Association) and of the Italian Journalists Association.

-André is listed as "frequently recommended" employment law expert by JUVE Handbook of German Commercial Law Firms, editions 2017/2018 and 2018/2019, Germany's leading lawyer ranking, and has been ranked as top employment lawyer by renown German business weekly WirtschaftsWoche 2019.
+André has been listed as "frequently recommended" employment law expert by JUVE Handbook of German Commercial Law Firms, Germany's leading lawyer ranking, since its 2017/18 edition and was ranked top employment lawyer by renown German business weekly WirtschaftsWoche 2019 and as one of Germany's Best Lawyers in Employment Law by Handelsblatt / Best Lawyers in 2020 and 2021.
 Clients recommend André to JUVE as “straight shooter" and "always refreshingly honest".